Hydrogen halide: Physical properties

 Comparison of the boiling points of hydrogen halides and hydrogen chalcogenides; here it can be seen that hydrogen fluoride breaks trends alongside water.

 The hydrogen halides are colourless gases at standard conditions for temperature and pressure (STP) except for hydrogen fluoride, which boils at 19 °C. Alone of the hydrogen halides, hydrogen fluoride exhibits hydrogen bonding between molecules, and therefore has the highest melting and boiling points of the HX series.
 From HCl to HI the boiling point rises.
 This trend is attributed to the increasing strength of intermolecular van der Waals forces, which correlates with numbers of electrons in the molecules.
 Concentrated hydrohalic acid solutions produce visible white fumes.
 This mist arises from the formation of tiny droplets of their concentrated aqueous solutions of the hydrohalic acid.

 Reactions

 Upon dissolution in water, which is highly exothermic, the hydrogen halides give the corresponding acids.
-These acids are very strong, reflecting their tendency to ionize in aqueous solution yielding hydronium ions (H_{3}O^{+}).
+These acids are very strong, reflecting their tendency to ionize in aqueous solution, yielding hydronium ions (H_{3}O^{+}).
 With the exception of hydrofluoric acid, the hydrogen halides are strong acids, with acid strength increasing down the group.
-Hydrofluoric acid is complicated because its strength depends on the concentration owing to the effects of homoconjugation.
-As solutions in non-aqueous solvents, such as acetonitrile, the hydrogen halides are only modestly acidic however.
+Hydrofluoric acid is complicated because its strength depends on the concentration, owing to the effects of homoconjugation.
+However, as solutions in non-aqueous solvents, such as acetonitrile, the hydrogen halides are only moderately acidic.

 Similarly, the hydrogen halides react with ammonia (and other bases), forming ammonium halides: